 4 1/4 cups all-purpose (530 grams) or bread flour (578 grams), plus more for your work surface

 2 medium baking apples (I love baking with MacIntoshes), peeled, cored and in 1/2- to 3/4-inch chunks

 Squeeze of lemon juice, to keep them from browning

 Make your dough: Whisk yeast and 1 teaspoon honey into 2/3 cup warm water and let stand until foamy, a few minutes.

 With a stand mixer: In the bowl of a stand mixture, whisk together yeast mixture, oil, remaining honey (1/3 cup), eggs and yolk.
 Switch to dough hook and add 4 1/4 cups flour and salt.
 Use dough hook on a moderate speed until it pulls all of the flour and wet ingredients together into a craggy mass.
 Lower the speed and let the dough hook knead the dough for 5 minutes, until smooth, elastic and a little sticky.

 By hand:: In a large bowl, whisk together yeast mixture, oil, remaining honey (1/3 cup), eggs and yolk.
-Add flour all at once and stir with a wooden spoon until you get a craggy mass of uneven dough.
+Add flour and salt all at once and stir with a wooden spoon until you get a craggy mass of uneven dough.
 Turn dough out onto a floured counter and knead it into a smooth, elastic dough, about 5 to 8 minutes.
 Try to use as little flour as necessary when kneading the dough; you don’t want to toughen the bread.
 A bench scraper can make it really easy to remove it from the counter if it gets stuck in a spot.
 [More bread tips here.]